developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 	};);

 ### Callback as a JavaScript function
 The following code snippet enables the hardware barcode button.
-Upon scanning a barcode it then calls another JavaScript function `mycallbackhandler`:
+Upon scanning a barcode, it then calls the `mycallbackhandler` JavaScript function:

 	:::javascript
 	EB.Barcode.enable({}, mycallbackHandler);